codecrafting-io/asus-setup-tool/README.md

 - Failed to remove AiSuite3.
 Reboot and try again.
 - AuraSync does not detect my devices.
 This is due to LightingService not being started or not detecting devices properly.
 Try the new AuraSync version and select only the modules that fit your needs.
 If that doesn't work and your product is released after the first half of 2023, AuraSync may simply not support it.

-If you still have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
-Copy the text for a `.txt` file and open an issue.
+## Still have problems?

+Sometimes it is very difficult to understand the behavior of Asus software, especially related to system or antivirus blocking actions.
+If you still have problems with this tool, open a [issue](https://github.com/codecrafting-io/asus-setup-tool/issues), print your terminal and send the latest log file inside `Source\Log`.

 ## Settings